 The IL viewer can be opened from a few places, like the ReSharper | Windows | IL Viewer menu or the context menu in the editor (Navigate | IL Code).
 In dotPeek, it can be opened from the Windows | IL Viewer menu.
 The tool window will display the decompiled IL for the class or method we currently have open in the editor.
 If no IL is displayed, make sure to compile the project first as the IL is read from the compiled assembly.

 When placing the caret on a symbol in the editor, the IL view is synchronized and matching code is highlighted.
 Synchronization also works in the other direction: when placing the caret on a block of IL code, the editor will jump to the corresponding code.
-This behaviour can be toggled using the Track Caret in Editor and Automatically Scroll to Source toolbar buttons.
+This behavior can be toggled using the Track Caret in Editor and Automatically Scroll to Source toolbar buttons.
 If we place the caret on a setter of an auto-property, we can see the IL view jump to that location.
 We can see the compiler magic in action: the IL code clearly shows the C# compiler generated a backing field for our property.

 The IL viewer helps us in understanding the IL code shown.
 There are comments in it, showing line and column numbers.
 For example, the